ryan4yin/nix-config/pulumi/README.md

 My infrastructure is managed by Pulumi & NixOS.

+[Pulumi AI](https://www.pulumi.com/ai/) is a Chatbot based on GPT v4, it can help you to write Pulumi code.

 ## Why Pulumi for Kubernetes?

 1. Deploying Helm charts & yaml files in the right order, in a declarative way.